ucb-stat133/stat133-fall-2017/tutorials/02-intro-to-Rmd-files.md

 One of the most common sources of confusion when learning about R and Rmd files has to do with the hash symbol `#`.
 As you know, `#` is the character used by R to indicate comments.
 The issue is that the `#` character has a different meaning in markdown syntax.
 Hashes in markdown are used to define levels of headings.

-In and Rmd file, a hash `#` that is inside a code chunk will be treated as an R comment.
+In an Rmd file, a hash `#` that is inside a code chunk will be treated as an R comment.
 A hash outside a code chunk, will be treated as markdown syntax, making its associated text a given type of heading.

 Code chunks
 -----------